-The selling process is a set of activities undertaken to successfully obtain an order and begin building long-term customer relations.
+The selling process is a set of activities undertaken to successfully obtain an order (i.e., customer agrees to purchase) and, in many cases, begin building a long-term customer-salesperson relationship.
 While the activities we discuss apply to all forms of selling and can be adapted to most selling situations (including non-product selling such as selling an idea), we will mainly concentrate on the activities carried out by professional salespeople.
-For our purposes, we define professional salespeople as those whose principle occupation involves selling products (i.e., goods and services) to buyers and do so for organizations that appreciate and support sellers who are well-trained and ethically responsible.
+For our purposes, we define professional salespeople as those whose principle occupation involves selling products (i.e., goods and services) to buyers and do so for organizations actively support sellers who are well-trained and ethically responsible.

 The selling activities undertaken by professional salespeople include:

 - Qualifying Sales Leads